joseluismateos/joseluismateos.github.io/_posts/2021-9-15-projects.md

   </iframe>
 </div>

-## Sample project on Data Viz - People with Higher Education as a % of total population (El Prat de Llobregat)
+## People with Higher Education as a % of total population by censal district in my hometown (El Prat de Llobregat)

 <div>
   <iframe